StreakyCobra/gws/README.md

 One project per line.
 Must be of the form:

+    name | url

+or

-    name | url [ | upstream ]
+    name | url | upstream

+knowing that:

+  * There can be blank lines, but no comments or anything else.

+  * The name can be anything not containing `|`.
+Use `/` to group projects in a folder hierarchy.

-There can be blank lines, but no comments or anything else.
-The urls are passed to git as-is, so can be anything accepted by git, but must not contain `|`.
+  * The urls are passed to git as-is, so can be anything accepted by git, but must not contain `|`.

 ### .ignore.gws